-Project impacts with the most potential to affect environmental justice populations include displacement of residents, businesses, and community facilities, including religious facilities and childcare centers; visual impacts; and construction-related transportation impacts.
+Project impacts with the most potential to affect environmental justice populations include displacement of residents, businesses, and community facilities and construction-related transportation impacts.
 These impacts are summarized below for each build alternative.
 Other long-term and construction-related project impacts would be avoided or would consist of minor impacts that could be mitigated.
 See Appendix E, Environmental Justice Assessment, for a more detailed discussion of impacts to environmental justice populations and proposed avoidance, minimization, and mitigation measures.

-Preferred Alternative: The Preferred Alternative would displace fewer residences, business, and social resources than the South 344th Street Alternative but more than the Midway Landfill Alternative.
-Most residential displacements would occur in Belmor, which is home to many retired and fixed-income residents, though they are not necessarily considered low-income.
-The Preferred Alternative would also displace the Christian Faith Center church and an associated daycare (CF Kidz) and the Pacific Christian Academy, each of which serves low-income and minority populations, and an in-home childcare center that offers programs in English and Somali and accepts subsidized payments.
-The mainline for the Preferred Alternative would cause adverse visual impacts for residents within Belmor and along 24th Avenue S.

-- South 344th Street Alternative: The South 344th Street Alternative would displace the most residences, businesses, employees, and social resources.
+- Preferred Alternative: The Preferred Alternative would displace fewer residences, business, and social resources than the South 344th Street Alternative and more than the Midway Landfill Alternative.
+Most residential displacements would occur in Belmor, which is home to many retired and fixed-income residents, though they are not necessarily considered lowincome.
+The Preferred Alternative would also displace the Christian Faith Center church and the Pacific Christian Academy, which serves low-income and minority populations, and an in-home childcare center that offers programs in English and Somali and accepts subsidized payments. - South 344th Street Alternative: The South 344th Street Alternative would displace the most residences, businesses, employees, and social resources.
 Similar to the Preferred Alternative, most residential displacements would occur in Belmor.
-The South 344th Street Alternative would also displace four religious facilities that offer services in multiple languages and serve minority populations.
-The mainline for the South 344th Street Alternative would cause adverse visual impacts for residents within Belmor and along 24th Avenue S. - Midway Landfill Alternative: The Midway Landfill Alternative would have the fewest displacements, including no residential or social resource displacements.
+The South 344th Street Alternative would also displace four religious facilities that offer services in multiple languages and serve minority populations. - Midway Landfill Alternative: The Midway Landfill Alternative would have the fewest displacements, including no residential or social resource displacements.
 The extensive site preparation work required for the Midway Landfill Alternative would result in higher volumes of construction traffic for a longer duration, as compared with the other build alternatives, which would affect the adjacent residential community.

-OMF South would support the system-wide expansion of Link light rail as called for in Sound Transit 3, including expansion into the south corridor from Federal Way to Tacoma.
+OMF South would support the system-wide expansion of light rail as called for in Sound Transit 3, including expansion into the south corridor from Federal Way to Tacoma.
 This would, in turn, improve regional connectivity and mobility and provide a reliable means of transportation for populations reliant on public transit, including low-income and minority populations.
-While all populations within the project's service area would realize these benefits to the same extent, they could accrue to a higher degree for minority and low-income residents as a primary and affordable means of transportation (American Public Transportation Association 2008; Center for Housing Policy 2006).
+While all populations within the project's service area would realize these benefits to the same extent, they could accrue to a higher degree for minority and low-income residents as a primary and affordable means of transportation.

-Other benefits include enhanced community connectivity for the Preferred Alternative through public space and a multi-use trail integrated into the site design, construction jobs with project labor agreements and a disadvantaged business enterprise program to support hiring minority populations, and the creation of new high-skilled, living-wage jobs to operate the facility.
-In addition, the increased purchase and sale of goods and services within the community to facilitate construction and the positive economic effects of construction workers' purchases in food and retail within the community could temporarily benefit businesses that are owned by environmental justice populations.
+Additional benefits to all populations, including environmental justice populations, would accrue through the addition of new jobs to build the project.
+In addition, the increased purchase and sale of goods and services within the community to facilitate construction and the positive economic effects of construction workers' purchases in food and retail within the community would benefit businesses that are owned by environmental justice populations.